đŸ”„ SPECIAL OFFER - Join our US Visa Interview Prep!

 Conclusion:

 Getting your US Tourist Visa interview can be intimidating, but with proper preparation and the right mindset, you'll be ready to take it on with confidence.
-Remember, the visa officer wants to see genuine intent to enjoy the US as a tourist or business travel and a strong commitment to respecting the legal terms of your B1/B2 Visa.
+Remember, the visa officer wants to see genuine intent to enjoy the US as a tourist or or business travel and a strong commitment to respecting the legal terms of your B1/B2 Visa.

 We hope that with this guide, your path to "US Tourist / Business Visa" is clearer and simpler.
 Bon Voyage!